On Posterior Consistency of Tail Index for Bayesian Kernel Mixture Models: Introduction

 We study theoretical properties of the posterior distribution of the right tail index $\alpha_+(F)$ in a Bayesian framework.
 In particular, we consider the kernel mixture model:

 where $k(\cdot;\bt)$ is a univariate kernel function with parameter $\bt$ such that $\int k(x;\bt)\ud x=1$ for all $\bt$, $G$ is a mixing measure of $\bt$, and $\pi$ is the prior on $G$ with hyperparameters $\bxi$.
-This model is quite general, covering the aforementioned MFM, DPM and NRM models as special cases.
+This model is quite general, covering the aforementioned MFM, DPM and NRMI mixture models as special cases.

-We will answer two critical questions for understanding how Model \eqref{model1} can handle heavy tailed densities: (i) what choices of kernels and priors for the mixing measure can generate density functions with \emph{tail indices varying} in a reasonable range, and (ii) under what types of conditions can one guarantee that the tail indices from the posterior are close to the tail index of the true density.
+We will answer two critical questions for understanding how model \eqref{model1} can handle heavy tailed densities: (i) what choices of kernels and priors for the mixing measure can generate density functions with \emph{tail indices varying} in a reasonable range, and (ii) under what types of conditions can one guarantee that the tail indices from the posterior are close to the tail index of the true distribution.
 The first question is related to whether the Bayesian kernel mixture model is capable of flexibly fitting heavy tailed distributions with different decay rates.
 The second question is on the frequentist asymptotic properties of Bayesian models estimating the tail index, requiring substantial extension of the scope of existing theory for Bayesian density estimation.

 There is a rich literature on frequentist estimation of the tail index.
-Most of the estimators are constructed from tail order statistics, such as the Hill's estimator (\citep{Hil75}, \citep{DeHRes80}), the Pickands' estimator (\citep{Pic75}) and their variations.
-The Hill's estimator is consistent (\citep{Mas82}) and asymptotically normal with appropriate choices of the tail order statistics for certain nonparametric classes of distributions (\citep{Hal82}, \citep{HaeTeu85}).
-Minimax rates for the tail index have been obtained under different classes of distributions (\citep{HalWel84}, \citep{Dre98}, \citep{Dre01}, \citep{Nov14}, \citep{CarKim15}), and they are attainable through adaptive estimators (\citep{HalWel85}, \citep{CarKim15}, \citep{BouTho15}).
+Most of the estimators are constructed from tail order statistics, such as the Hill's estimator (\citealt{Hil75, DeHRes80}), the Pickands' estimator (\citealt{Pic75}) and their variations.
+The Hill's estimator is consistent (\citealt{Mas82}) and asymptotically normal with appropriate choices of the tail order statistics for certain nonparametric classes of distributions (\citealt{Hal82, HaeTeu85}).
+Minimax rates for the tail index have been obtained under different classes of distributions (\citealt{HalWel84, Dre98, Dre01, Nov14, CarKim15}), and they are attainable through adaptive estimators (\citealt{HalWel85, CarKim15, BouTho15}).